 You really can’t go wrong when you combine potatoes, ricotta, gruyere, leeks and pancetta.
-These individual size portions are made in a muffin tin for easy serving, creating a great holiday buffet dish or an appetizer for a cocktail party!
+These individual size portions are made in a muffin tin for easy serving, creating a great holiday buffet dish or cocktail party appetizer!

 I first posted this recipe in the dead of winter, right after the coldest February on record in Chicago!
 Thoughts were finally turning to Spring.
 When you live someplace where it’s very cold in the winter anything that conjures up thoughts of spring is extremely welcome!
 This dish makes me think of Easter…. individual potato gratins with creamy cheese, some sautéed leeks and crispy pancetta baked to a nice crisp golden brown.
 Yum!!